Image Credit: Igor Zh/Shutterstock.com

 Throughout the 1940s and 1950s, cosmologists had been involved in a debate regarding the origin of the universe.
 By the start of the 1960s, the two most popular cosmological models in this scientific field were the Steady State theory and the Big Bang theory.

 The Steady State model, which was championed by the English astronomer Sir Fred Hoyle, postulated that the universe obeyed the perfect cosmological principle.
 This meant that the universe was both homogeneous and isotropic in space and time when observed on sufficiently large enough scales.
-This theory also hypothesised that the universe had always existed and would continue to do so without much change.
+This theory also hypothesized that the universe had always existed and would continue to do so without much change.

 In stark contrast, the Big Bang theory suggested that the universe had been formed fractions of a second after a huge explosion which happened billions of years ago.
 The concept of the ‘primeval atom’, which was used as the basis of the big bang theory as we know it, was first proposed by the Belgian astronomer and physicist, Georges Lemaître.
 This concept was then advocated and developed into a fully formed theory, in part by the Russian cosmologist George Gamow.